NullDev/NodeScrambler2001/README.md

 ## OwO wats dis

-This is a useless NodeJS Clone of [Syraptor](https://github.com/Syrapt0r)'s [WordScrambler2001](https://github.com/Syrapt0r/WordScrambler2001).
+This is a useless NodeJS Clone of [Syrapt0r](https://github.com/Syrapt0r)'s [WordScrambler2001](https://github.com/Syrapt0r/WordScrambler2001).

 No, seriously. <br>
-It's a completely unnecessary repository which makes me question my existance and everything I believed in.
+It's a completely unnecessary repository which makes me question my existence and everything I believed in.

 <hr>